Laser420/managed_4626_vault/README.md

 # A Managed 4626 Vault

-### This is a vault where users can deposit WETH (or any given ERC20 asset) to be managed by a singular authority known as the operator.
-Though as far as I can tell, a multi-sig or DAO vote could easily be configured to execute all of the operator's tasks.
+### A vault where users can deposit any ERC20 asset to be managed by a singular authority known as the operator.
+The operator can be a DAO, multi-sig, singular individual, or other entity.

 ### The operator decides when to allow users to deposit and withdraw from the vault.
-When these interactions are disabled, the vault's assets are elsewhere, in a vault strategy contract farming yield.
-The operator also creates the vault strategy contracts which are meant to function as zap contracts and leverage DEFI legos to farm the greatest yield for the vault's users.
+When these interactions are disabled, the vault's assets are deployed in a yield strategy chosen by the operator.

 #### An Optimism deployment is live: Interactions are currently unlocked as the strategy is not active.
-Aka. in theory you could invest if you were...Optimistic
+Aka. in theory you could invest if you were...Optimistic.
-Sanity lost.

 ### System Deployment and Testing Steps
 1. Deploy vault contract (flattened version).